 Abdul lives with his stepfather and his mother.
-He is responsible for carrying water, gathering firewood and teaching others.
+At home, duties include carrying water, gathering firewood and teaching others.
 His stepfather is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
 There are 3 children in the family.

 Soccer, walking and bicycling are Abdul's favorite activities.
 In additional schooling his performance is average and he also regularly attends church activities, Bible class and youth group.

 Because of your sponsorship, Abdul will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.